 - Portability — configure and monitor Syncthing via a responsive interface that works on macOS, Windows, Linux, FreeBSD, Solaris, OpenBSD

-- Configuration — syncing doesn’t need IP address or advanced configuration, it just works over LAN and over Internet
+- Configuration — syncing doesn’t need IP address or advanced configuration.
+It just works over LAN and over the Internet

 - The open protocol contains a document specification

 - Open-source — all source code is available on GitHub

 - Open development means that any buys are visible to anyone

 - Open discourse allows for a comprehensive dialog

 Duplicati 2.0 is a free & open-source backup software to store encrypted backups online for Windows, macOS, and Linux.
 The source code is licensed under LGPL.
 Duplicati runs under Windows, Linux, macOS.
 It requires .NET 4.5 or Mono.

 - Many backends: Duplicati works with standard protocols like FTP, SSH, WebDAV, and popular services like Tardigrade, Backblaze B2, Microsoft OneDrive, Amazon S3, Google Drive, box.com, Mega, hubiC, and others.

 - Backup files and folders with strong AES-256 encryption.
 GPG to encrypt your backup

 - Save space with incremental backups and data duplication

 - Backups can be run on any machine through a web-based interface or via a command-line interface.